oxarbitrage/hsalsa20/book/tutorial.md

 ghci>
 ```

-Note how each equation grow as we build the cipher, this will make the `doubleround10` expression impractical to display so we have `doubleround2` as an alternative, which is the same but only doing doubleround 2 times instead of 10.
+Note how each equation grow as we build the cipher, this will make the `doubleround10` (doubleround 10 times) expression impractical to display so we have `doubleround2` as an alternative, which is the same but only doing doubleround 2 times instead of 10.

 It is ok to compute doubleround10 with `doubleroundCompute`: